 News flash: you don’t have to join every new social network as a way to gain more reach.
 A much better way to find and build a following is by choosing one or two platforms where your target audience hangs out and then committing to keeping them regularly updated.

-If you’re worried about rendering your online community bored with all your Patreon-promotion, remember, not everyone sees everything you do in social media (thanks, algorithms!).
-And, if it feels like too much, ask your audience.
+If you’re worried about overpromoting your work, remember — not everyone sees everything you do on social media (thanks, algorithms!).
+And, if you feel like your promoting too much, ask your audience.
 Soliciting feedback is a great way to know if you’re on the right path.
 You can always ask your patrons if your social messages helped them decide to make the jump from fan-from-afar to VIP(atron).

-🏆 Pro tip: Be wary of sites that ask you to pay them money to get you a lot of fans in a short amount of time.
+Pro tip: Be wary of sites that ask you to pay them money to get you a lot of fans in a short amount of time.
 This usually involves a bot that automatically follows a large number of users (or spams your network), under your name.
 Even if it does give you a quick jump in followers, they will likely not be very engaged fans and may churn shortly after.